csinva/csinva.github.io/_notes/research/ovw_interp.md

   - tells us the difference between the actual prediction and the average prediction
   - estimating: all possible sets of feature values have to be evaluated with and without the j-th feature
     - this includes sets of different sizes
+- shapley sampling value - sample instead of exactly computing
+  - quantitative input influence is similar to this...

 ## example-based explanations
 - influential instances - want to find important data points